 - Windows — Enemies can be pulled trough

-Affordances are also associated to functionality embedded in the space.
+Affordances are also associated with functionality embedded in the space.

 Giving the player enough affordances during a level leads to an increase in Player Intentionality.

-If the world is consistent and the opportunities are there, the player is then free to formulate his own plans and approach the mission as sees fit.
+If the world is consistent and the opportunities are there, the player can formulate his plans and approach the mission as he sees fit.

-However your design effort should be focused on actually defining the these details in such a way that the player will spot them and he will not be overwhelmed by the their number.
+However, it would help if you focused your design efforts on defining these details so that the player will spot them and not be overwhelmed by their number.

 Thus you can do more with less.